mathigon/textbooks/content/sequences/content.md

 > id: billiard-pool

-It is no coincidence that there are always 10 pins when bowling or 15 balls when playing billiard: it’s because they are both triangle numbers!
+It is no coincidence that there are always 10 pins when bowling or 15 balls when playing billiard: they are both triangle numbers!

 ::: column(width=320)